“Show Cause” – What is Course Academic Progress?

 Support at the Meeting

 The Advocacy Service coordinates a team of trained student volunteers – the Peer Support Program – who are available during the first round of CAPC hearings, and sometimes part of the second round as well.
-There is no need to book in for this – volunteers will be at the meeting venue and available to assist you on the day.
+There is no need to book in for this – volunteers will be at the meeting venue already and are generally available to help all students that need them.
+However, due to demand in peak times we cannot guarantee their availability for all meetings.
 They can be easily identified by their purple name tags and clip boards and they will probably introduce themselves to you shortly after you arrive.